 What do you enjoy most about your job?

 How do I pick just one?
-The fact that I get to serve Jesus alongside my best friend and husband is one of them!
+The fact that I get to serve Jesus alongside my best friend and husband is such a wonderful gift.
+On a daily basis I am able to hear the the stories of the amazing things that Jesus is doing in the lives of others.
+I am also privileged to shoulder alongside the interns that come to serve at the ranch each season and honored to spend time with the horse herd as well.
 Horses and people are my thing!
-I believe I have a really great job here because I get to spend time with people and form relationships.
-I get to hear the stories of the amazing things that Jesus is doing in the lives of others and I am able to spend much of my time with the horse herd as well.
 I have the best of both worlds.
-Most often you will find me working with a horse, serving alongside our volunteers, preparing for fellowship, or serving with our interns.
+I truly love all things about my job!

 What do you love about Central Oregon?